 Includes unequal treatment as defined in Article II based on an individual's disability, as defined by the Americans with Disabilities Act or the Rehabilitation Act.
 An individual with a disability is a person who: (1) has a physical or mental impairment that substantially limits one or more major life activities (e.g., walking, seeing, hearing, speaking, breathing, learning, caring for one's self, performing manual tasks); (2) has a record of having had such an impairment; or (3) is perceived as having such an impairment.
 The College will make a reasonable accommodation for the known disability of a qualified student, applicant for admissions or employment, or an employee if it would not impose an undue burden on the operations of the College.
 A qualified employee or job applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.
-Students and employees seeking accommodations must contact the Title IX and 504 Coordinator to discuss accommodations requested and documentation that may be required.
+Students and employees seeking accommodations must contact the Title IX and 504 Coordinator, Ms.

+Melissa Wood, to discuss accommodations requested and documentation that may be required.
+Her office is in 101 Student Health Center and she can be reached by telephone at 434-223-6061, or by email. mwood@hsc.edu.
 Reasonable accommodations offered by the College may include, but are not limited to, making existing facilities readily accessible to and usable by persons with disabilities, purchasing or modifying equipment or devices, adjusting or modifying examinations, and training materials.